cohesivestack/ineo/README.md

 ### Restart multiple instance

-Also is possible to restart multiple instances using the command `restart` without instance name.
+It's also possible to restart multiple instances using the command `restart` without instance name.

 ```
 $ ineo restart